Computing large market equilibria using abstractions: Abstractions of Markets

-Often in market design the goal is to maximize social welfare, i.e. the sum of buyer utilities.
+Often in market design the goal is to maximize social welfare, i.e., the sum of buyer utilities.
 However, in general, a market equilibrium may not lead to a social-welfare-maximizing solution.
 This is easy to see by considering the solution to the problem of maximizing geometric-mean utility: it is a market equilibrium, but it will never set any buyer utility to zero, even when that is the only way to maximize social welfare.

+Instead, the usual efficiency criterion for market equilibria is that they are Pareto optimal (see, e.g., \citet{varian1974equity,budish2011combinatorial,caragiannis2016unreasonable}).
+We focus specifically on ability to strongly Pareto improve an allocation $\hat{X}$: for any Pareto-improving allocation $X'$, we say that its \emph{strong Pareto improvement} is the utility gain of the buyer who gained the least.
+For a market equilibrium, we are guaranteed that there does not exist any Pareto-improving allocation, and thus there is also no strongly-improving allocation.

-Instead, the usual efficiency criterion for market equilibria is that they are Pareto optimal (see e.g. \citet{varian1974equity,budish2011combinatorial,caragiannis2016unreasonable}).
-Nonetheless, Pareto optimality can be related to \emph{weighted} social welfare: Negishi's theorem~\citep{negishi1960welfare} says that given a market equilibrium, there exists a set of utility weights $\{\beta_i\}$ specifying the utility rate of each buyer such that the market-equilibrium allocation is the allocation that maximizes weighted social welfare.
-We can use this to show that a solution to $\Vhat$ approximately solves the weighted-social-welfare-maximization problem for a particular set of weights:
+While market equilibrium has no guarantees regarding social welfare, it can nonetheless be related to \emph{weighted} social welfare maximization.
+Negishi's theorem~\citep{negishi1960welfare} says that given a market equilibrium, there exists a set of utility weights $\{\beta_i\}$ specifying the utility weight of each buyer such that the market-equilibrium allocation is the allocation that maximizes weighted social welfare (in Fisher markets these weights are simply the inverse bang-per-bucks).

+Our next result shows that each of these commonly studied properties falls into the LQFS class.